Creating and editing an itinerary

 Activity or Transfer?

-Select Activity to indicate important stops during the experience, locations where these stops will be happening, and what customers will be doing
+• Select Activity to indicate important stops during the experience, locations where these stops will happen, and what customers will be doing

-Select Transfer to indicate parts of the experience when customers will be traveling from one place to another, for example, between meeting point and the first important location, or between two important points of interest
+• Select Transfer to indicate parts of the experience when customers will be traveling from one place to another (for example, between the meeting point and the first important location, or between two points of interest)

-• Customers find it especially important to understand if there will be longer periods of time they will be spending in transfer.
-Keep in mind to mention these cases to set up customers’ expectations correctly
+Customers find it especially important to understand if there will be longer periods of time spent in transfer.
+Keep in mind to mention these cases to set customers' expectations correctly.

 Activity types - what happens during each part of your experience?

-Use the dropdown or the list to select activities that will best describe what customers can expect to be doing during each part of the experience.
-In later steps, you can also specify how long each of the activities will take, if they are optional, and if participating in them will require an additional fee.
+Use the dropdown or list to select activities that best describe what customers can expect during each part of the experience.
+In later steps, you can also specify how long each activity will take, if they are optional, and if participating requires an additional fee.

-If you have more than one activity happening in the same location, you might want to consider breaking the itinerary down into more steps, to give a more precise overview of each step.
+If you have more than one activity happening in the same location, consider breaking the itinerary down into more steps to give a more precise overview.
 This is especially important to separate optional and non-optional activities.

 Examples